 The CEO may disclose photographs to the CEO (taxi drivers licensing) for the purposes of the performance of the functions of the CEO (taxi drivers licensing) under the Taxi Drivers Licensing Act 2014.

-3 On the date as at which this compilation was prepared, the Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015 Pt.
+5 On the date as at which this reprint was prepared, the Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015 Pt.
 3 Div.
 3 had not come into operation.
 It reads as follows:

 Part 3 — Amendments which may be brought into operation on or after the day fixed under the Road Traffic (Administration) Act 2008 section 2(b)